jalanb/pym/docs/sourcecodegen.rst

 The code provides an `ASTVisitor class <https://github.com/malthe/sourcecodegen/blob/master/src/sourcecodegen/visitor.py#l120>`_, which contains `a method <https://github.com/malthe/sourcecodegen/blob/master/src/sourcecodegen/visitor.py#l156>`_ for each type of node.
 The methods render their own node's code, and visit sub-nodes's methods sending in the respective nodes.

-This concept of a visitor class which visits eahc node of a tree is a classic way of handling ASTs.
+This concept of a visitor class which visits each node of a tree is a classic way of handling ASTs.

 Running sourcecodegen on itself
 -------------------------------